Netflix Long Term View

 This transformation is occurring at different speeds in different nations.
-In the UK, for example, the BBC is already for its iPlayer app as well as its linear channels, under-lining the large and growing viewership on iPlayer.
-In most countries, the conversion to 4k video will be led by Internet video because Internet services can efficiently serve just the homes with 4k televisions, while linear will have to convert entire markets channel by channel.
+In the UK, for example, the BBC is already for its iPlayer app as well as its linear channels, highlighting the large and growing viewership on iPlayer.
+In most countries, the conversion to 4k video is being led by Internet video because Internet services can efficiently serve just the homes with 4k televisions, while linear would have to convert entire markets channel by channel.

 For most existing networks, this economic transition to Internet TV will occur through TV Everywhere.
-If a consumer continues to subscribe to linear TV from a multi-channel video program distributor (MVPD), he/she will get a password to use the Internet apps for the networks to which he/she subscribes on linear TV.
+If a consumer continues to subscribe to linear TV from a multi-channel video program distributor (MVPD), they will get a password to use the Internet apps for the networks to which they subscribe on linear TV.
 The more networks successfully keep their prime-time programming behind this authentication wall, the less “cord cutting” will occur.
 The same consumer who today finds it worthwhile to pay for a linear TV package will likely pay for a “linear plus apps” package.

 Existing linear networks that offer compelling apps will get more viewing and become more valuable.
 Those that fail to develop first-class apps will lose viewing and revenue.

 In addition to creating opportunity for linear networks, the emergence of Internet TV enables new apps like Netflix, YouTube, Hulu, MLB.tv, and iTunes to build large-scale direct-to-consumer services that are independent of the existing MVPD bundle.

 Netflix is an increasingly global Internet TV network offering movies and TV shows commercial-free, with unlimited viewing on any Internet-connected screen for an affordable no-commitment monthly fee.